electrickery/logicTester/README.md

 # logicTester

-This is a POC (proof-of-concept) of a simple but configurable 'SSI'-logic I.C-tester,
+This is a POC (proof-of-concept) of a simple but configurable 'SSI'-logic I.C-tester.

+Unlike some other testers, you have to specify which I.C. you have and the script reports proper working or a failure.

-The idea is to split the low-level measuring tasks from the hight-level data generation and comparison tasks.
-The low-level functionality is implemented in an Arduino sketch which communicates with the high-level functionality build in Python.
-The Python script does contain the I.C. data, this is read from a text- based configuration file.
+This tester splits the low-level measuring tasks from the high-level data library, test data generation and comparison tasks.
+The low-level functionality is implemented in an Arduino sketch which communicates with the high-level control and compare functionality build in Python.
+The Python script does contain the I.C. data, this is read from a text-based configuration file.
 As long as the behaviour at the output pins can be defined in Boolean logic, the chip can be tested.

 The current version is limited to stateless gates and inverters.
 So far I didn't try to define a machine-parsable notation for I.C.s with clocked or register